Micholms/tims_tof_data_extraction/README.md

 The output can then be further analyzed by "data_handling_REST_API.ipynb".
 For example, counting matches, pre-filtering and preparing the data for modelling.

+After matching of data, filtering can be run through (also part of "data_handling_REST_API.ipynb")

+  !python filter_data.py -i "test.csv" -o "test_preprocessed.csv"

+Editing the filter_data script, parameters can be changed

 ## Step 3
 Optional: If fiora is installed, training using the pre-processed data could be done.